FreeCAD/FreeCAD-snap/docs/index.md

 ![Publish-to-Branch](assets/images/Snap-Publish-to-Branch-screenshot.png)

-In the the screenshot above the first field labeled **`FreeCAD commit/branch/tag`** is able to recieve the following inputs:
+In the the screenshot above the first field labeled **`FreeCAD commit/branch/tag`** is able to receive the following inputs:

 * **`commit`** this is a specific git hash of an open Pull Request in FreeCAD/FreeCAD
 * **`branch`** is for special FreeCAD/FreeCAD branches one would like to compile.
 Simply adding the name of said branch is enough.
 For example: 'Toponaming' (note branch should exist first).